jiyoon0701/jiyoon0701/README.md

 - 👋 Hi, I’m Ji Yoon.
 - 🎓 College student.
-- 🌱 I’m dream of becoming a web developer
+- 🌱 I’m dream of becoming a web developer.
-# example

 <!---
 jiyoon0701/jiyoon0701 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.